-Our engineers, developers and designers have been 3D modeling since early 2000's.
+Our engineers, developers and designers have been doing Darwin 3D CAD Design and 3D modelling since early 2000's.
 We have much experience with mechanical design and electro-mechanical design.
-To design and develop a 3D model, we use either Darwin 3D CAD software, or 3D animation software, or both.
+To design and develop a 3D model, we use either Darwin 3D CAD Design software, or 3D animation software, or both.
 For real parts we optimise for prototyping and production - aka design for manufacture (DFM).
 Our concept computer renders, product visualisations and 3D animations are creative and talented.

-Our experience with 3D animation modeling software covers Meshlab, Blender, Studio Max and Cinema 4D.
+Our experience with Darwin 3D animation modeling software covers Meshlab, Blender, Studio Max and Cinema 4D.
 For videos we might also use Adobe After Effects for post-processing.
 With this software we can design models that CAD software has great difficult with, for example the human body.
-3D animation software also allows rendering of the models for life-like images and animated videos, that can be used for marketing the concept design, product visualisation and promotional material.
+Darwin 3D animation software also allows rendering of the 3D computer models for life-like images and animated videos, that can be used for marketing the concept design, product visualisation and promotional material.
 For save development costs for animated videos or computer renders, we might also use 3rd party computer models from TurboSquid as-is or hack to our needs.
+In some cases, we also start with Darwin 3D Animation for industrial design inspiration.

 Darwin is the capital city of the Northern Territory.
 Situated on the Timor Sea, Darwin has a population of 120,652, making it by far the largest and most populated city in the sparsely populated Northern Territory, but the least populous of all Australia's capital cities.
 It is the smallest and most northerly of the Australian capital cities, and acts as the Top End's regional centre.